RafaelFuentealbaC/mutualinf/README.md

 #> 1: 0.211074 0.03607188 0.1750021
 ```

-The `contribution.from` option allows calculate the exclusive
+The `contribution.from` option allows evaluate the exclusive segregating
-contribution of group variables or unit variables in the total
+effect of group variables or unit variables into the total segregation.
-segregation.
-It’s an inmediate way of jointly obtaining the relevant
+It’s an inmediate way of jointly obtaining the relevant results of the
-results of the two previous decompositions.
-The `ìnteraction` term
+two previous decompositions.
+The `ìnteraction` term refers to an amount
-refers to an amount of segregation that cannot be attributed to the
+of segregation that cannot be attributed to the exclusive segregating
-exclusive segregating effect of characteristics that jointly define the
+effect of characteristics that jointly define the
 group:

 ``` r